GEICO-Creative-Services/Ceros-Code/README.md

 ## What are these files?

-### Experience Code
+### Disclaimer Code

 ```
-This code should be inserted into each experience.
+This code should be inserted into each experience that requires a live disclaimer.
 ```

 ### Embed Code